cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 Transactions are disseminated by flooding, as the node sends every transaction it receives for the first time to all its `peers`.
+Transactions are sent using a message of `TX` type, which carries a single transaction.
 A transaction can be received from an external component, via the `brodcast` method, or from a peer, via the `receive` method.
 In the case a transaction is received from a peer, the node does not send the